aspose-total/Aspose.Total-Products/total/en/android-java/conversion/ps-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to MHTML on Android via Java" h2="Convert PS to MHTML in mobile apps without installing any software" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is a popular choice for sharing documents due to its compatibility across different platforms and devices.
+However, there are certain limitations when it comes to editing PDF files.
+For example, it is not possible to edit the content of a PDF file without specialized software.
+This is where PostScript (PS) and MHTML come in.
+PS is a page description language used to describe the appearance of a printed page, while MHTML is a web page format that allows for the inclusion of images, audio, and video.
+By converting PS to MHTML, you can make your documents more accessible and easier to edit.

+<h2>How Aspose.Total Helps for PS to MHTML Conversion</h2>

-You can integrate PS to MHTML conversion feature in your mobile apps by using two APIs of [Aspose.Total for Android Java](https://products.aspose.com/total/android-java/) package.
-First you need to convert PS file to DOC using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/).
-Secondly, by using Word Processing API [Aspose.Words for Android Java](https://products.aspose.com/words/android-java/), you can render DOC to MHTML.
+Aspose.Total for Android Java is a comprehensive package of APIs that can be used to integrate PS to MHTML conversion feature in your mobile apps.
+It includes two APIs: Aspose.PDF for Android via Java and Aspose.Words for Android Java.
+The Aspose.PDF API can be used to convert PS files to DOC, while the Aspose.Words API can be used to render DOC to MHTML.
+This makes it easy to convert PS files to MHTML, allowing you to make your documents more accessible and easier to edit.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}